 - ♣ After defining the camera path, you should save it.
 To do this: click File → Save Project and Avizo will prompt you to save the Camera Path.
 Choose PathToCaribbean.civ as the file name. - Once the Camera Path is saved, you can include it in an animation.
-Click Animation Producer - In the Camera Path Properties, select the stopwatch left of Camera Path and click on Visibility on viewer 0.
-Click on the stopwatch left of Time and choose Time: value.
-In the Animation Producer event list, insert a new keyframe and set the first value to 00:20:000 and the second to 20.0
+Click on to open the Animation Director. - In the Camera Path Properties, select the stopwatch to the left of the Camera Path module name and click on Visibility on viewer 0.
+Click on the stopwatch to the left of Time and choose Time: value.
+In the Animation Director event list, insert a new keyframe and set the first value to 00:20:000 and the second to 20.0